-Whether you've just harvested your first young loofahs or picked some up at an Asian market, mastering stir fry techniques will give you confidence to create restaurant-quality dishes at home.
+Whether you've just harvested your first using young green loofahs or picked some up at an Asian market, mastering stir fry techniques will give you confidence to create restaurant-quality dishes at home.
 The beauty of luffa stir fry lies in its simplicity - a few minutes of prep, less than 5 minutes of cooking, and you have a nutritious, delicious vegetable dish on the table.

 How to Stir Fry Luffa Gourd